synthetik-technologies/blastfoam/tutorials/blastFoam/movingCone/README.md

 If you would like to run this case in parallel, the Synthetik branch of OpenFOAM must be used due to a bug that causes moving, adaptive meshes to fail in parallel.

-The case takes approximately 1 hour to run on a single core desktop.
+The case takes approximately 15 minutes on a four core desktop.